Year 5

 Reading:

-Although most Year Five pupils are able to read quite fluently, this does not mean that they do not need parental support!
+Although most Year Five pupils are able to read quite fluently, this does not mean that they do not need parental support.
 Parents are advised to read regularly with their child and at least three times a week and record this on Boom Reader.
 The children would benefit from being asked different types of questions such as retrieval questions (e.g. what did the boy do when he got in from school?), inferential questions (e.g. how is the character feeling?
 What clues do you have?) and about the language/techniques the author uses (e.g. which words does the author use to build suspense?
 How effective is the author’s use of simile?).

 Targets:

-Class Five have writing targets which are continuously evaluated and monitored.
+Year Five have writing targets which are continuously evaluated and monitored.
 Once targets are achieved, new ones are given to the children and these are shared with parents.
 The children are actively involved in setting and achieving their own targets and know what they need to do in order to improve.
 At the front of their writing and maths books, the children have their year group objectives which they understand and can see being highlighted as they achieve them.
 These sheets are sent home to parents at different times throughout the year.

 PE: